 Our group is also involved in several areas of anatomical research, including development of new and innovative perforator flaps, innovative peripheral nerve research, anatomic studies on migraine nerve pathways, as well as composite tissue transplantation of the face and upper extremities (CTA).

-We are actively seeking energetic engaging medical students and residents, as well as D.P.M.s, M.D., or Ph.D. applicants, for our research fellowship.
-We will require an updated CV, a face-to-face interview, and a full-time 1-2 year commitment so we can truly perform valued research of merit, which will advance your career as well as answer probing questions related to plastic surgery and wound healing.
+We are actively seeking energetic engaging medical students and residents, as well as D.P.M.s, M.D., or Ph.D. applicants, for our Research Fellowship Program.
+We require an updated CV, a face-to-face interview, and a full-time 1–2 year commitment so we can truly perform valued research of merit, which will advance your career as well as answer probing questions related to plastic surgery and wound healing.